Just Me Travel

 A person is fossicking for dinosaur fossils along an escarpment of the Flaming Cliffs in Mongolia's Gobi Desert.DINOSAUR FOSSIL HUNTING IN MONGOLIA’S GOBI DESERT AT THE FLAMING CLIFFS (2023 Updated)

-The Flaming Cliffs are famous for discovering dinosaur eggs in 1923 and is one of the world’s greatest dinosaur fossil sites.
+The Flaming Cliffs are famous for discovering dinosaur eggs in 1923 and are one of the world’s greatest dinosaur fossil sites.
 Go fossicking!

 12 Comments on MONGOLIAN CULTURAL NORMS AND TRADITIONS – HOW TO PREVENT CULTURAL ERRORS (2023 Updated)